 Corporate governance

 Partnerships for the goals

-→ Learn more about our contribution to the SDGs
+→ Learn more about our contribution to the UN’s 2030 Agenda here

-Our claim: As a technology leader, we are shaping the future of sustainable aviation through innovative propulsion solutions.
+As a technology leader, we are shaping the future of sustainable aviation through innovative propulsion solutions.
 Emissions-free flight is our vision.
-In doing so, we stand for responsible and environmentally friendly production, maintenance and procurement and offer a safe and attractive working environment.
+In doing so, we stand for responsible and environmentally friendly production, maintenance, and procurement and offer a safe and attractive working environment.

+Corporate governance